bhaskarkumar222/HR-Analytics/README.md

 GROUP BY age_group
 ORDER BY age_group;
 ```
-7. What is the performance of employees who left vs. those who stayed?
+**7. What is the performance of employees who left vs. those who stayed?**
 ```sql
 SELECT   attrition,
          AVG(performancerating) AS avg_performance_rating